-I want to acknowledge that I totally understand that some people may be hesitant to do a virtual cat behavior consultation.
+I want to acknowledge that I understand that some people may be hesitant to do a virtual cat behavior consultation.
 After all, how will I be able to evaluate the situation without directly interacting with your cat or seeing your environment in person?
-Let me explain a bit more about how I work and why virtual consultations are just as good as (if not better than) an in home session.
+Honestly, most of how I do my assessment doesn’t require me to see your cat in person to be able to help.
+Let me explain a bit more about how I work and why virtual consultations are just as good as (if not better than) an in-home session.

 How Do Virtual Behavior Consultations Work?

-A virtual behavior consultation session actually begins before we even meet.
+Both in home and virtual behavior consultation session begins before we even meet.
 I have you fill out an intake form to go over the basics of what’s going on and get information about you, your cat(s), and your goals.
 I get a lot of information from this so when we meet, I use the information I already have to target my questions to your individual situation.

 How Is This Different Than An In Home Session?